linzhi2013/MitoZ/version_2.2/README.md

 `all` module requires only two input pair-end fastq files, and outputs a genbank file containing mitochondrial genome sequences and annotation information.

-Internally, `all` module runs `filter`, `assemble`, `findmitoscaf`, `annotate` and `visualization` module sequentially, which really makes MitoZ be a "on-click" solution for mitogenome analysis from raw HTS data.
+Internally, `all` module runs `filter`, `assemble`, `findmitoscaf`, `annotate` and `visualize` module sequentially, which really makes MitoZ be an "on-click" solution for mitogenome analysis from raw HTS data.

 ## 6.1 Input files